 My controller modding projects and hobbies have evolved into an official side business under the company name RetroGameBoyz.
-I no longer mod existing older NES controllers.
-I now manufacture my own brand new patent pending circuit boards (PCBs) and DB9 cables and use mold injected and 3D printed controller cases.
-I have sold 4000+ controllers worldwide to date of varying configurations (Atari 2600 / 7800, Colecovision, Commodore (Push up to jump button mapping), Commodore GS (true 2 button), MSX, Odyssey 2, Vectrex, Amiga, Sega Master System and a new custom Robotron dual D-Pad controller for the Atari 7800 and now a new Atari 5200 Arcade stick).
+I no longer hack or mod older, disgusting, dirty, yellow (cough sorry - I digress) - NES controllers.
+I now manufacture my own brand new circuit boards (PCBs), DB9 and DB15 cables and wire harnesses - and use both mold injected and 3D printed arcade stick / controller cases and enclosures.
+I have sold 6000+ units worldwide to date of varying configurations (Atari 2600 / 7800, Colecovision, Commodore (Push up to jump button mapping), Commodore GS (true 2 button), MSX, Odyssey 2, Vectrex digital, Vectrex analog, Amiga, Sega Master System, Joy2b+ and a new custom Robotron dual D-Pad controller for the Atari 7800 and now a new Atari 5200 Arcade stick).
 I maintain a strict level of product quality and personalized customer satisfaction and positive 100% feedback on eBay.
-I have products available on Amazon, Etsy, eBay and just opened a new marketplace on walmart.com.
+I have products available on Amazon, Etsy, eBay and just opened a new marketplace on walmart.com (update: closed walmart.com and limited inventory on Amazon - as those platforms absolutely suck for selling anything custom).
 (I will be pulling away from these as I build up my Shopify store.)
-If you want to see what is currently available visit RetroGameBoyz.com - this will redirect to my eBay store but eventually will be the main address for my Shopify store.
-You can aslo look me up on twitter https://twitter.com/retrogameboyz or Facebook https://www.facebook.com/retrogameboyz or YouTube.
+You can also look me up on twitter https://twitter.com/retrogameboyz or Facebook https://www.facebook.com/retrogameboyz or YouTube.
 See social links under sidebar menu.

 So, the next time my Dad came to visit, he was actually able to play some classic games on the original consoles with my son and I. It was a pretty cool moment and I can see that he was proud of what I did.
 But... the story does not end there.
 This experience has allowed me to explore something new.
 I now actually have a creative hobby for once.
 I have always been envious of those that would be able to play or talk sports, play an instrument, create fantastic meals, were well traveled etc. as I really was not skilled in those areas or was not particularity interested in any of those things.
 All I had was my work (which I excel at) and my family-life.
 That is all well and good of course, but I really never had anything that defines my particular interests or who I am - so to speak.
 Yes, I like video games and I am content creator (primarily at my job), but what about something that is just for me?
 Collecting, tinkering, repairing and working with retro games and consoles has taken on a whole new meaning for me.
 I found a wonderful community on Twitter that shares in the same interests and have even made some new friends.
 I've been able to incorporate my love for retrogaming into some aspects of my job which has also been fun - even in situations where I am recognized by the company for it.
 Overall, searching for a solution to a particular problem for my Dad had opened a new area of discovery that helped better define who I am, unbeknownst to me.